-- The first thing is to make the letter blocks.
-Cut the blocks down to size so that they fit in the printer tray boxes.
-Then sand and paint them red and then stencil on the letters of your chosen Christmas phrase onto each block.
-When the paint is dry rub the blocks with dark wax to age them.
+Then, sand and paint them red.
+Next, stencil on the letters of your chosen Christmas phrase onto each block.
+When the paint is dry, rub the blocks with dark wax to age them.

-- Next, cut out any Christmas pictures and words from old Christmas cards and magazines etc, that you like.
-Make sure that they will fit in the printers tray.
+2. Next, cut out any Christmas pictures and words from old Christmas cards and magazines that you like.
+Make sure that they will fit in the printer’s tray.

-- The final thing is to gather the 3 elements, letters, pictures and ornaments to create the Chritmas shadow box from the vintage printers tray.
+3. The final thing is to gather the 3 elements, letters, pictures, and ornaments to create the Christmas shadow box from the vintage printers tray.
 I used glue dots to stick the items in the box.
-This made them easy to move around as I changed my mind.
+This made it easy to move around as I changed my mind.

-Placing the items in the compartments is a matter of trial and error but try to mix up the pictures, trees and ornaments so that they are not all clubbed together.
+Placing the items in the compartments is a matter of trial and error.
+Try to mix up the pictures, trees, and ornaments, so that they are not all clubbed together.

-How Make Chirstmas Shadow box from a Wooden Cutlery Tray
+How To Make Christmas Shadowbox from a Wooden Cutlery Tray

-- Finally, I filled the cutlery tray repurposed into a Christmas shadow box with some of my favourite ornaments
+3. Finally, I filled the cutlery tray repurposed into a Christmas shadow box with some of my favourite ornaments.